ManikMaity/Learn-ReactJS/broCode-react/README.md

         </div>
     )
 ```
-- Now we can change the ref input to change the html element without re-render.
+- Now we can change the ref input to change the HTML element without re-rendering.
 ```js
 // Chnage the input bgcolor to green and give focus without component re-render. const handleClick = () => {